1. Several WOFE categories according to their main activity

-In October 2016, the National Reform Commission and the Trade Commission published the “Provisional measures for the management of the registration of creations and modifications of enterprises with foreign capital in China' which stipulated that, for any investment project not contained in the "negative list", the Approval step was replaced by a declarative step.
+In October 2016, the National Reform Commission and the Trade Commission published the “Provisional measures for the management of the registration of creations and modifications of enterprises with foreign capital in China'.
+The measures stipulated that, for any project not contained in the "negative list", the previous approval logic was replaced by a declarative logic.
 Thus, the "Certificate of approval" was replaced by a "Registration receipt".

-In addition, a “negative list” of foreign investments in China is periodically updated by the two Commissions (Refom and Trade) based on an official principle of “reduction of restrictions and no additional restrictions”.
-Globally, we should keep in mind the existence of specific regulations governing foreign investments still display a difference with the rules governing the Chinese domestic investments.
+In addition, a “negative list” of foreign investments in China is periodically updated by the two Commissions (Refom and Trade).
+It is based on an official principle of “reduction of restrictions and no additional restrictions”.
+Globally, we can keep in mind the existence of specific regulations governing foreign investments still display a difference with the rules governing the Chinese domestic investments.

-The previous Catalog of Foreign Investments in China of 2015 is no longer in force since it has been replaced by the Negative List, the last version of which dates from August 2019 and is still the one in force today.
-Here you will find the latest Negative List of foreign investments in China.
+The previous 2015 Catalog of Foreign Investments is then no longer in force since it has been replaced by the Negative List.
+The latest version was drafted in January 2020, still in force today.
+Here you can read the current Negative list of foreign investments in China.

-Globally, the evolution of these measures indicates that China broadly annouces a higher degree of openness for foreign investors by communicating on a simplification of the registration procedures for a WOFE subsidiary.
-Practically, if the sectors authorized for foreign investments have gradually increased and if the number of Licenses or Certificates is less than a few years ago, the content & details of the application files to submit to the authorities have become much more dense.
-Practically, after a first phase of online documents submission, follows a second phase of submission of signed & chopped documents & files.
+Globally, the evolution of these measures indicates that China broadly announces a higher degree of openness for foreign investors by communicating on a simplification of the registration procedures for a WOFE.
+Practically, if the sectors authorized for foreign investments have gradually increased, and if the number of Licenses or Certificates is less than a few years ago, the content & details of the application files to submit to the authorities have become much more dense.
+After a first phase of documents applications online, follows a second phase of remittance of the signed & chopped application files.

-A WOFE is a Limited Liability Company which can have either a legal person (a head office abroad) or one or more natural persons as its shareholders.
-The WOFE is a recommended alternative to the Sino-foreign Joint Venture in sectors for which an investment in WOFE is permitted, giving a clear advantage of autonomy in management and strategy.
+A WOFE is a Limited Liability Company (LLC) which shareholders can either be a legal person (overseas head office) or one or more natural persons.
+Choosing to set-up a WFOE is a recommended alternative to the sino-foreign Joint Venture in business fields for which an investment in WOFE is permitted.
+It gives a clear advantage in management and strategy control.

-5. What minimum registered capital to set-up a WOFE ?
+5. What minimum registered capital is required for a WOFE ?

-Fully usable to pay all operating expenses, the minimum amount required by the Chinese administration for a WOFE varies according to a grid of criteria which includes in particular:
+Fully usable to pay all operating expenses, the minimum capital level required for a WOFE varies according to several criteria, and in particular:

-- The sector of activity concerned, according to its classification in the Negative List
+- The business field of activity considered, according to its classification in the Negative List

-- The geograhical place (city and province) where the WOFE will be registered
+- The geographical area (province and city or district) where the WOFE will be incorporated

-- Specific areas requirements (in Free Zone, Special Economic Zone, Technological Zones)
+- Specific areas requirements (Free Trade Zones, Special Economic Zones, Technological Park, etc)

-- Your need in funds, investment and cash requirements, to be forecast realistically.
+- Your investment financing needs and cash requirements we recommend to forecast realistically

-The capital payment deadlines (one or more staggered contributions) must be stipulated in the WOFE Statutes, and therefore must be anticipated in the feasibility file prior to implementation.
-In Shanghai for example, the authorities will consider that a foreign entrepreneur or investor is serious if he is proposes a minimum amount of capital covering his set-up expenses until break-even, following a seriously drafted business plan to be part of an investment feasibility report.
-For the services sectors, the financing need can be lower than that of a trading and distribution activity (no financing of stocks).
+The capital level and payment deadlines (in one or more installments) are listed in the company's Articles of Association (AOA).
+This must be proposed in the feasibility report submitted to the authorities.
+It is part of the criteria to get approved for registration.
+In Shanghai for example, the authorities consider a foreign entrepreneur or investor is "serious" if he proposes a minimum capital level covering his need in investment until break-even.
+The investment need should follow a well drafted business plan which is also part of the investment feasibility report.
+For services activities, the financing need could be lower than the one of a trading or distribution activity (as no stock financing).

-As overseas payments payments to a WOFE's current account contributions are not allowed to date (treated as an taxable income), under-financing a WOFE's capital level at start can be disastrous, both from the point of view of investment approval conditions and from the point of view of restrictions (VAT status for example).
+Overseas capital payments to a WOFE's current accounts are not allowed to date. t is treated as an taxable income.
+Accordingly, under-financing a WOFE at start can be damaging to the business start.
+Damaging from the investment approval conditions point of view and from the corporate tax status.

-Adding capital to a registered WOFE is authorized but the process remains procedural and time-consuming since it is also subject to an approval logic (authorities + bank).
-Expect few weeks before doing a capital increase, not suitable to meet urgent need of cash.
+Increasing the capital level of a registered WOFE is authorized.
+Still, the overall process remains procedural and time-consuming.
+It is subject to an approval logic from the authorities and your bank.
+Expect few weeks before a capital increase can be credited on the WOFE's accounts.
+It is not a suitable option to meet urgent need of cash.

 6. Financing and capital contribution of a WOFE subsidiary

 The WOFE's direct parent company bring the initial registered capital as soon as the bank accounts of the WOFE are opened and active.
 The banker can proceed with the WOFE's bank accounts opening only after all the licenses and certificates are issued.
-The chinese regulations allow individual investors to be direct shareholders of a WOFE (meaning no parent company or holding company).
-Here too, we recommend the structuring options need to be compared for your project, for example thinking first of the tax treatment for the dividends and the conditions for the sale or transfer for the shares.
+The Chinese regulations allow individual investors to be direct shareholders of a WOFE (meaning no parent company or holding company).
+Here too, we recommend the structuring options need to be compared for your project.
+For example, thinking first about the tax treatment for the profit repatriation and the conditions for the shares sale or transfer.

 7. Directors liability in China

 The nomination and liability of managerial functions are defined in the WOFE's Articles of Association (AOA).
-They concern the Legal Head (whose name appears on the WOFE's Business License) and other managers such as an executive director or a general manager.
-Subject to the opinion of the authorities after review of a feasibility study, it may be authorized for a single person to hold several of the above positions.
-Some of these positions may also be occupied by non-China resident persons.
-To assess & compare too.
+They concern the Legal Head (whose name is shown on the Business License).
+They also concern other managerial functions (executive director and/or a general manager).
+Subject to the opinion of the authorities after review of an investment feasibility report, it may be authorized for one person to hold several of the above positions.
+Some of the positions may also be occupied by non-China resident.
+To assess & compare.

-To date, in 2020, the Chinese regulations applicable to foreign investments do not contain any provision for the business status of what, that in western countries, we call self-entrepreneurs, micro-entrepreneurs, self-employed or liberal professions.
+To date, in 2022, the regulations applicable to foreign investments do not contain provision for the business status of what, in western countries, we call self-entrepreneurs, micro-entrepreneurs, self-employed or liberal professions.

 8. Hiring Chinese and foreign employees with a WOFE

-A WOFE subsidiary has a legal capacity and can sign a direct employment contract with its Chinese and foreign employees as well as, for the latter, to request the obtention of a (mandatory) work permit and resident visa.
-Many WFOE managers use the service of a third-party agency duly authorized to manage payrolls, social and tax declarations.
+A WOFE subsidiary has a legal capacity and can sign a direct employment contract with its Chinese and foreign employees.
+For the latter, allowed to help getting their mandatory work permit and resident visa.
+Many WFOE managers require the service of a third-party authorized HR agency to manage payrolls, welfare and tax declarations.

 9. Recommendations before setting up a WOFE subsidiary in China

-First consult the Negative List of foreign investments in China cited above.
+First consult the negative list of foreign investments cited above.

 This list does not however indicate the specific conditions which may be required for the investments which are authorized.
-These conditions can be variable according to the cities (and districts!)
-And it is a first possible point of optimization: launching a preliminary set-up report helps to compare the requirements based on an overall project & pre-negotiate some key points with the authorities : minimum capital expected, official & effective taxation rate(s), availability of specific premises, customs procedures, VAT treatment, effective conditions to get the VAT back when products are exported, etc)
+These conditions can be variable according to the cities (and districts).
+It is a first possible point of optimization: conducting a pre-setup analysis helps to compare the requirements based on an overall project and pre-negotiate some key points with the authorities.
+These would be the minimum capital level required, know the official and effective taxation rates, the availability of specific premises, customs procedures, VAT treatment, conditions to get the VAT back after products are exported, etc.

-The approval of foreign investment applications is, except in special cases, given to several provincial or municipal authorities which treat them according to their development priorities, that is to say in a manner that is neither uniform nor standardized at the national level.
+The foreign investment applications approval is, except in special cases, delegated to several provincial or municipal authorities.
+They treat the applications according to their own development priorities.
+That is to say in a manner that is not standardized at the national level.

-The serious filling of WOFE's registration files requires the preparation of an investment feasibility report carefully examined by the authorities.
-When the company operates, expect regular administrative checks aimed to verify the activities conducted are well in accordance with the initial approved Business Scope.
+The serious filling of WOFE's application for registration requires drafting an investment feasibility report.
+It is carefully reviewed by the authorities.
+When the company operations started, expect regular administrative checks aimed to mostly verify the activities conducted are well in accordance with the approved business scope.

-Finally, for some projects, it may finally be useful to conduct first a broader analysis (market survey, competition, positioning, etc) so as to elaborate or confirm what offer is suitable for the chinese market.
+Finally, for some projects, it may be useful to conduct at first a broader analysis (market survey, competition, positioning) so as to confirm the company's project is suited for the Chinese market.